How to Ask for a Recommendation on LinkedIn

-Employers are using LinkedIn to research candidates for employment.
+More than three-quarters of recruiters use LinkedIn to research candidates for employment, according to a Jobvite survey.
 In some cases, even before you are selected for an interview, a recruiter or hiring manager will check you out on LinkedIn to see what you've accomplished, who you are connected to, and who is recommending you.
 This means that recommendations are a vital component of an effective LinkedIn profile.

 Tips for Getting Great LinkedIn Recommendations